 Montgomery/Breaux.
 Genealogy, 1829-1947

 List of the children and grandchildren of Samuel James Montgomery and Anastasia Breaux.
-They were all born in the old plantation house situated on west bank of Coulee Main on Loudan Plantation.
+They were all born in the old plantation house situated on the west bank of Coulee Main on Loudan Plantation.
 Photocopied.
-Created by Effie Montgomery, tenth child.
+Created by Effie Montgomery, the tenth child.

 Claiborne, William C.C.
 Conveyance Record, 1967